illinois-or-research-analytics/cm_pipeline/cm_benchmark_readme.md

 2. Modify the values for the key `cm_ready_files` by adding the complete file paths that point to the existing files that contain clusters filtered for tree, star and N>10.

 ##### How to choose different number of processes for cm++?
 Add the `nprocs` in the config file under the `connectivity_modifier` section.
 If this key is not added then by default 4 processes will be used.
-Seting `nprocs` to 1 is same as running `cm+`.
+Setting `nprocs` to 1 is same as running `cm+`.
 ```
 [connectivity_modifier]
 threshold = 1log10